LSSTDESC/plasticc-kit/INSTALL.rst

 *or*

  b.
-Create a new environment from scratch (Let pip figure out dependencies and you sort out potential issues)
+Create a new environment from scratch and let ``pip`` figure out dependencies and you sort out potential issues

   .. code-block:: console